Wide Reads

 — Zarathustra

-Context: His solution to the problem of institutional control
+Context: His vision of what lies beyond the reach of institutional control

-Nietzsche isn't calling for political revolution but personal liberation.
+Nietzsche is not calling for political revolution but personal liberation.
 Real individual worth only emerges when we stop defining ourselves through external institutions and start creating our own meaning.

 In Today's Words: